Christian Nicolaus von Linger: Family

-Christian Nicolaus von Linger was the son of Solomon Linger, a Brandenburg master armourer, who died in 1683, and his wife Marie, (nee Wiese).
+Christian Nicolaus von Linger was the son of Solomon Linger, a Brandenburg master armourer, who died in 1683, and his wife Marie, (née Wiese).
 He was born on 5 April 1669 in Berlin and died on 17 April 1755, also in Berlin.

 Military service

 In 1688, as a 19-year-old, he entered the Prussian Artillery as a Bombardier.
 During the campaign against France 1689–1697, he served in the sieges at Bonn and Namur, and was promoted to lieutenant in 1696.
 In October 1701, he was promoted to captain and company chief, the highest position available to non-royal, non-aristocratic young men.
 A year later, in the War of the Spanish Succession, he examined and experimented with different artillery positions.
 For his service, Frederick I raised him to the Prussian nobility, awarded him the rank of major, and, in 1709, lieutenant colonel.